 The 5 acres we purchased last year sits out west of Amarillo.
 Not everyone agrees that opening such a large endeavor on the outskirt of town is a good idea.
 We, on the other hand, think it’s the ideal location for our new business.
 From 6th Collective will not be a second location for our current shop, The NAT.
-The Collective will be a retail and informational hub that targets people passing through (and the folks that don’t venture far from their current neighborhood) to see the variety of what Amarillo’s small businesses have to offer.
+The Collective will be a retail and informational hub that targets people passing through (and the folks that don’t venture far from their current neighborhood) to see the variety of what Texas small businesses have to offer.
 Without the visibility of I-40, a lot of unique businesses here fail due to advertising and overhead costs.
 I guess you could call it a tourism reference center of sorts that showcases & sells actual product from an assortment of small businesses all in one location.
 And, since our land falls on the same exit as Cadillac Ranch, we figured using it for our launch shoot was the best way to explain where the new shop is going up.
 Without a reference point, there are only so many ways to describe vacant prairie land to someone.
 We asked the owners of the land for permission and paid a location fee in order to section off the cars we requested to paint.
 I only selected three so that we didn’t offend tourists who had made detours to leave their mark just like we were.
 We met a lot of wonderful people at the Ranch that day which only assures me that the location we’ve selected for The Collective is a good one.

-This was the first time I’ve shot something professionally for my own brand that I wasn’t hired for.
+This was the first time I’ve shot something professionally for my own brand on this scale and that I wasn’t hired for.
 Being the sole creative director made me realize just how much I’ve missed that side of the work I used to do at NEST.
 We’re incorporating the final images into everything from promotional items & artworks for our shop interior to grand opening displays & exterior signage at the new property.